-- The programs are designed to develop assist students in the development of knowledge, skills/competencies, and attitudes that are highly conducive to succeeding as counselors.
-Knowledge refers to theories, issues clients face, treatments, etc. Skills/competencies refer to opportunities for practicing counseling strategies/approaches with cohort peers (pre-Practicum) and with clients (during Practicum and Internship), whereas attitudes involve developing self-awareness and holistic awareness of clients (cultural, familial, and environmental). - We also emphasize evidence-based treatments i.e., students learn to skillfully seek out and find interventions and counseling strategies validated by outcome research, such as Cognitive-Behavioral Therapy for some anxiety disorders.
+- The programs are designed to assist students in the development of the following: - Knowledge: Theories, issues clients face, treatments, etc. - Skills/competencies: Opportunities for practicing counseling strategies/approaches with cohort peers (pre-Practicum) and with clients (during Practicum and Internship) - Attitudes highly conducive to succeeding as counselors: developing self-awareness and holistic awareness of clients (cultural, familial, and environmental). - We also emphasize evidence-based treatments i.e., students learn to skillfully seek out and find interventions and counseling strategies validated by outcome research, such as Cognitive-Behavioral Therapy for some anxiety disorders.
 Since our program is CACREP accredited, our programs adhere to CACREP standards.
-Our syllabi and program objectives reflect these standards. - Students also receive a significant amount of live, real-time supervision by experienced clinician/teachers. - For these reasons, we strongly believe that a primarily-online or an all-online training program is not congruent with the development of highly knowledgeable and skilled counselors.
-Our courses are highly experiential and delivered in traditional, face-to-face formats with ample time for modeling, demonstrations, and role-plays.
+Our syllabi and program objectives reflect these standards. - Students also receive a significant amount of live, real-time supervision by experienced clinician/teachers. - We strongly believe that a primarily-online or an all-online training program is not congruent with the development of highly knowledgeable and skilled counselors.
+Our courses are highly experiential and delivered in traditional, face-to-face formats with ample time for modeling, demonstrations, and roleplays.